Women in the United States Navy: Marriage

 Spouse co-location assignments are fully supported by the Chief of Naval Personnel and when requested become the highest priority and main duty preference consistent with the needs of the navy.
 While not always possible, every effort, within reason, will be made for military couples and family members to move & serve together.
 Co-op assignments are not guaranteed.

 The service member requesting transfer to join with his/her spouse or family member must have a minimum of one year on board his/her present command at the time of transfer.

 Military couples may not be permanently assigned to the same ship or the same shipboard deployable command.
 For shore assignments, the couple will not be assigned to the same reporting station without the gaining CO's approval.
 Unusual circumstances may require a couple being temporarily assigned to the same afloat activity, which is allowable at the CO's discretion.

 Controversies

-Gender identity
+Transgender people

 According to scholars, since at least as early as 1960, Executive Order 10450 was applied to ban transgender individuals from serving in the United States military.
 On May 17, 1963, gender transitioned or transitioning individuals were officially prohibited from the United States military by Army Regulation 40-501.
 This policy reasoned transgender people were medically unqualified to serve because their mental state was considered unfit.
 Later, after varying restrictions over the years, there stopped being restrictions on people serving in the military due to their being transgender when President Joe Biden signed the "Executive Order on Enabling All Qualified Americans to Serve Their Country in Uniform" on January 25, 2021.
+However, Executive Order 14183, titled "Prioritizing Military Excellence and Readiness", an executive order issued by President Donald Trump on January 27, 2025, again banned transgender people from military service.
+In March 2025, a federal judge blocked the Executive Order; but in May of that year the Supreme Court allowed the Trump administration to reinstate the ban while legal challenges continue in the Ninth Circuit.